 See more Banff Souvenirs by local artists here.

 The Sulphur Mountain gondola has a variable pricing policy in effect.
 In a nutshell, the busier the Banff Gondola is projected to be, the higher the price will be.
 The time of day for your visit, the day of the week and how far in advance you book are all variables which impact the price of your admission ticket.

-To increase your chances of getting the best price for your Banff Gondola ride, book your tickets as early as possible and try to schedule your visit midweek.
+To increase your chances of getting the best price for your visit, book your Banff Gondola tickets as early as possible and try to schedule your visit midweek.

 Banff Gondola Hours:

-The hours of operation vary by season, fluctuating with the amount of daylight hours and temperatures.
+The Banff Gondola operates year round but the hours of operation vary by season, fluctuating with the amount of daylight hours and temperatures.

-Banff Gondola Summer Hours in 2022 are from June 30 to September 5 and run from 8am to 10pm daily.
-Starting September 6 to October 10 the fall hours for the Banff Gondola are 9am to 9pm.
+Banff Gondola Spring Hours in 2023 are from May 1 to June 27 and run from 8am to 9pm daily.
+Banff Gondola Summer Hours in 2023 are from June 28 to September 4 and run from 8am to 10pm daily.
+Starting September 5 to October 9 the fall hours for the Banff Gondola are 8am to 9pm.

 Banff Gondola Address: